-This is the ultimate dark chocolate cake recipe made with black cocoa and coffee (instead of the traditional boiled water)…a delicious grown-up cake recipe that is begging for a creamy whipped frosting, fruit, and herbs piled on top!
+This is the ultimate dark chocolate cake recipe made with black cocoa and coffee (instead of the traditional boiled water)…one of our favorite homemade cake recipes that is begging for a creamy whipped frosting, fruit, and herbs piled on top!

 –> That is the milk chocolate candy bar.
 Almost everyone likes it.
 Some LOVE it.
 Some tolerate it.
 But it is a safe and well-liked classic.